Yemen rebels vow to halt attacks on Saudi Arabia | DW | 20.09.2019

 A key aim of the initiative was to "preserve the blood of Yemenis and achieve a general amnesty," he added.
 "Pursuing war is not in anyone's interest."

-Al-Mashat also called for the reopening of Sanaa's international airport access to the port of Hodeida.
+Al-Mashat also called for the reopening of Sanaa's international airport and access to the port of Hodeida.

 The Saudi-led military coalition has been waging a brutal war against the Houthi insurgency in Yemen since 2015.
 Tens of thousands of people have died in the conflict and the United Nations has called it the world's worst humanitarian crisis.